-- (a) All reports of unemployment [taxes] [contributions] must be filed on the dates and submitted to [insert the appropriate state agency] as prescribed by [the responsible state agency]. - (b) All payments of unemployment [taxes][contributions] must be made by the employer to and in the form required by [insert appropriate state agency] on the last day of the month immediately following the close of each calendar quarter. - (c) All reports of income taxes withheld in accordance with [insert state statute imposing the requirement that employers withhold income taxes] must be filed with [insert the appropriate state agency] in the form prescribed by [the responsible state agency] on the last day of the month following the end of each calendar quarter. - (d) All payments of income taxes withheld in accordance with [insert state statute imposing the requirement that employers withhold income taxes] must be deposited with and in the form required by [insert appropriate state agency] on the following dates: - (1) if the total amount of undeposited withheld income taxes does not exceed \$2,500 at any time during the calendar year, no later than January 31 of the immediately following calendar year; - (2) if the total amount of undeposited withheld income taxes on either a June 30 or a December 31 is greater than \$2,500, but not more than \$5,000, no later than the 15th day of the calendar month immediately following the June 30 or December 31 on which the undeposited withheld income taxes exceed \$2,500;
+- (a) All reports of unemployment [taxes][contributions] must be filed on the dates and submitted to [insert the appropriate state agency] as prescribed by [the responsible state agency]. - (b) All payments of unemployment [taxes][contributions] must be made by the employer to and in the form required by [insert appropriate state agency] on the last day of the month immediately following the end of each calendar quarter. - (c) All reports of income taxes withheld in accordance with [insert state statute imposing the requirement that employers withhold income taxes] must be filed with [insert the appropriate state agency] in the form prescribed by [the responsible state agency] on the last day of the month following the end of each calendar quarter. - (d) Except as otherwise provided in subsection (e), all income taxes withheld in accordance with [insert state statute imposing the requirement that employers withhold income taxes] must be deposited with and in the form required by [insert appropriate state agency] on the following dates: - (1) if the total amount of undeposited withheld income taxes does not exceed \$2,500 at any time during a calendar year, no later than January 31 of the immediately following calendar year;

-\$5,000, but no more than \$50,000, no later than the 15th day of the calendar month immediately following the month in which the undeposited withheld income taxes exceed \$5,000; and

-(4) if the total amount of undeposited withheld income taxes is greater than \$50,000, no later than the first business day immediately following the day on which the undeposited income taxes withheld exceed \$50,000.

-(e) If an employer's obligation to deposit undeposited withheld income taxes under subsection (d) is less during any period than it was for the immediately preceding period, the employer shall make a deposit on the date that would be the required date by subsection (d) if the amount of the obligation were the same as for the immediately preceding period unless the employer files on that date a notice with, and in the manner prescribed by, [the appropriate state agency] that the employer's deposit requirements have changed.
+- (2) if the total amount of undeposited withheld income taxes on either a June 30 or a December 31 is greater than \$2,500, but no more than \$5,000, no later than the 15th day of the calendar month immediately following the June 30 or December 31 on which the undeposited withheld income taxes exceed \$2,500; - (3) if the total amount of undeposited income taxes withheld is greater than \$5,000, but no more than \$50,000, no later than the 15th day of the calendar month immediately following the month in which the undeposited withheld income taxes exceed \$5,000; and - (4) if the total amount of undeposited withheld income taxes is greater than \$50,000, no later than the first business day immediately following the day on which the undeposited withheld income taxes exceed \$50,000. - (e) If an employer's obligation to deposit undeposited withheld income taxes under subsection (d) is less during any period than it was for the immediately preceding period, the employer shall make a deposit on the date that would be the required date by subsection (d) if the amount of the obligation were the same as for the immediately preceding period unless the employer files on that date a notice with, and in the manner prescribed by, [the appropriate state agency] that the employer's deposit requirements have changed.